avive/wasm_on_the_blockchain/README.md

 Full Node Blockchain co-working space Berlin.

 ## COST
 The event is free as in free beer, but to keep the quality of attendees consistent we ask you to apply.
 We have limited capacity of about 50 people for this event.
+[Apply to attend](https://docs.google.com/forms/d/e/1FAIpQLSfiyAQuHpYMOIGqWvyj7gfqV9-fl6PXYyRzV6g0W2L4ktWmmQ/viewform)

 ## CALENDAR
 We have created for you packed two days with amazing talks and sessions.
 Check them out...